How to Build an Employee Advocacy Program

 Why do companies need employee advocacy?

-I touched on it a little bit already in the kind of intro but there’s obviously internal and external goals for the company regarding employee advocacy and like I mentioned earlier, it’s something that the probably have already done without knowing.
-So the term is really new but for example a lot of companies that we talked to, they’re already sending emails to their employees asking them to share, for example, open positions or if there’s some industry news.
-But in the end it all boils down from the company side, how can they reach more people in a more relatable fashion?
+I touched on it a little bit already in the intro.
+Still, there are internal and external goals for the company regarding employee advocacy, which they probably have already done without knowing.
+So the term is new, but for example, many companies we talked to are already sending emails to their employees asking them to share, for example, open positions or if there’s some industry news.
+But in the end, it all boils down to the company side: how can they reach more people in a more relatable fashion?

-And if you ask companies what their goals are on digital nowadays, it’s usually all about increasing the reach.
-But I think more importantly, there are soft values and internal values for the company about showing they trust their employees, they’re okay with them going on social media actually trying to help them gain their own personal benefits and achieve their own personal business goals on social media.
-So I think those kinds of internal engagement and empowerment gains are more important in employee advocacy.
+If you ask companies what their digital goals are nowadays, it’s usually all about increasing reach.
+But I think more importantly, there are soft values and internal values for the company about showing they trust their employees, they’re okay with them going on social media, and they’re actually trying to help them gain their own personal benefits and achieve their own personal business goals on social media.
+So, I think those kinds of internal engagement and empowerment gains are more important in employee advocacy.

 6 benefits of employee advocacy: